status-im/status-mobile/doc/new-guidelines.md

     (do-something)]])
 ```

+### Don't use percents to define width/height

+We shouldn't use percentage:

+- because 100% doesn't make sense in flexbox
+- because we always have fixed margins or paddings in the design.
+For example, Instead of using `80%` we should use `padding-horizontal 20`.
+This is because `%` will be different on different devices in pixels, but we should always have same the paddings in pixels on all devices.

 #### Styles def vs defn

 Always use `def` over `defn`, unless the style relies on dynamic values, such as